Quick start

 The development token URL will show up in the section:

-The development token endpoint is a special endpoint to help you in getting started with CKEditor Cloud Services.
+The development token endpoint is a special endpoint to help you get started with CKEditor Cloud Services.
 It offers unrestricted, full access to the service and will expire 30 days after being used for the first time.
 You should not use it on production.
 Anyone knowing this URL will have full access to the associated environment.

-# Simulating random users
+# Simulating random users and roles

 (Optional) – Email address.user.avatar

-(Optional) – The URL to an avatar.
+(Optional) – The URL to an avatar.data

-So if your token URL is https://17717-dev.cke-cs-dev.com/token/dev/XXX
+So, if your token URL is https://17717-dev.cke-cs.com/token/dev/XXX

 # Writing your own token endpoint